Parse Trees Guided LLM Prompt Compression: Experiments

 \subsection{Comparative Study: Under Various Compression Ratios}

 The compression ratio is a vital aspect in the prompt compression problem.
 To further investigate the effectiveness of these methods across a range of compression ratios, we carry out the experiments with nine different compression ratios, i.e., $\tau= 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9$.
-The results for BBCnews, truncate arXiv, and hotpotQA are plotted in Figure \ref{3in1}.
+The results for BBCnews, truncate arXiv, PeopleDaily and CodeNet are plotted in Figure \ref{3in1}.
 The horizontal axis of each subplot depicts the compression ratio $\tau$ and the vertical axis corresponds to the metric score.

 It can be observed that PartPrompt achieves considerable improvements for almost all compression ratios on these datasets, which again proves the superiority of the proposed method.
 Notably, the performance curve of PartPrompt displays a more pronounced convexity towards the upper left.
 This indicates that as the compression ratio decreases (i.e., the shorter compressed prompt), PartPrompt can better prioritize the deletion of less important parts, thereby slowing down the performance decline.
 It is worth mentioning the low to medium compression ratios are more challenging cases than the high compression ratios.
-And comparing to other methods, the proposed PartPrompt tends to receive more performance gains under the low and medium compression ratios.
-Also note that, the fluctuations on hotpotQA can be attributed to the brevity of the standard answers.
+And comparing to other methods, the proposed PartPrompt tends to receive more performance gains under the low and medium compression ratios in BBCnews, truncate arXiv and PeopleDaily datasets.
+Furthermore, both Selective-Context and LLMLingua2 methods exhibit poor adaptability to PeopleDaily, the Chinese dataset, producing outputs with substantial unreadable texts.
+It leads to an actual compression ratio that is significantly greater than the target ratio and a significant decline in performance.

-It is interesting to observe the similarity in the curves between BLEU and Rouge2, and between Rouge1 and RougeL.
-The similarity can be owing to the underlying principles of the metrics.
-BLEU is derived from the average of its 1-gram to 4-gram, which could be considered as 2.5-gram.
-This is similar to Rouge2, which also employs 2-gram, and both count only continuous matching words.
-Conversely, Rouge1 and RougeL account for non-continuous matching words in their computations and exhibit greater similarity to each other.
+An interesting observation is the similarity in curves between BLEU and ROUGE-2, and between ROUGE-1 and ROUGE-L. This pattern alignment can be attributed to their underlying computational principles.
+Specifically, both BLEU and ROUGE-2 rely on contiguous n-gram matching.
+Conversely, ROUGE-1 and ROUGE-L incorporate non-contiguous word matches and exhibit greater similarity to each other.
 The consistency of the underlying principles and results in turn renders the reliability of our experimental results.